dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-endpoint-protection-in-microsoft-intune.md

 Use the information in this section to help you solve problems while using [!INCLUDE[wit_firstref](./includes/wit_firstref_md.md)][!INCLUDE[epshort](./includes/epshort_md.md)].

+If this information does not solve your problem, see [How to get support for Microsoft Intune](how-to-get-support-for-microsoft-intune.md) to find more ways to get help.

 ## Endpoint Protection error messages
 This section describes potential causes and solutions for the following errors and warnings, which appear in the **Endpoint Protection Status** pane in the [!INCLUDE[wit_adminconsole](./includes/wit_adminconsole_md.md)].